robertherber/template-redux-module/README.md

 > SAO template to generate a Redux Module

+[SAO](https://github.com/egoist/sao) is a scaffolding tool.

-Use it to generate a base redux module in your underlying `modules/` folder.
-Use the second parameter to specify another folder than `modules`.
+Use this SAO template to generate one new redux module in your project.
+This is not meant to set up the base structure - but rather add new modules adhering to the structure that's described below.

-The template will generate a folder with the following example files:
+The template will generate a folder with the following files:
-* actions.js
+* `modules/<your module name>/actions.js`
-* reducer.js
+* `modules/<your module name>/reducer.js`
-* selectors.js
+* `modules/<your module name>/selectors.js`

-It will also generate a `__tests__` folder with corresponding files and example tests.
+It will also generate a `__tests__` folder with corresponding files and example tests:
+* `modules/<your module name>/__tests__/actions.js`
+* `modules/<your module name>/__tests__/reducer.js`
+* `modules/<your module name>/__tests__/selectors.js`

+If you want to put your module at another relative path - use the second parameter to SAO to specify another folder (see Usage for examples).

 Obviously this is an opinionated Redux structure and is meant as such.
-For me I find it easy to work with - and it scales well in bigger projects.
+For me I find it easy to work with - and I feel it scales well in bigger projects.
 Do feel free to contribute your thoughts on how to improve this template.

 ## Usage